johndkane/tetris.vibed/README.md

 > pip install pygame
 ```

-Download and Tetris script from this repo and run it:
+Download the tetris.py script file from this repo and run it:

 ```bash
 > python tetris.py